TL;DR — Key Takeaway

 Pro Tip

 Film your content in batches.
 Set aside 2 hours once a month for a dedicated content shoot.
 You'll get 30–40 pieces of raw content that can be edited into 3–4 weeks of posts, Reels, and Stories.
-This is dramatically more efficient than trying to shoot on the fly during service.
+This is significantly more efficient than trying to shoot on the fly during service.

 You don't need to be everywhere.
 For most Connecticut restaurants, Instagram and Facebook are your bread and butter (no pun intended).
 TikTok is worth exploring if you have the bandwidth, but don't spread yourself thin.